The Basics: Tongue and Lip Ties in Babies

 Who Diagnoses Oral Ties?

-Pediatricians are not typically trained in oral ties (some are, but most can’t tell) so I really stress seeing the specialist for this.
 Some lactation consultants and ENTs have oral tie training and may test the tongue’s range of motion.
-Some parents go through an ENT to cut their baby’s tongue or lip tie. which means their baby or child is put under for surgery in order to perform a frenectomy.
-When a frenulum specialist (a dentist specially trained in oral ties) performs the procedure it is more likely to be done with a cold laser while your baby is awake.
+Some parents choose an ENT to cut their baby’s tongue or lip tie, and the ENT puts the baby or child under anesthesia for the frenectomy.
+When a frenulum specialist (a dentist specially trained in oral ties) performs the procedure, they usually use a cold laser while your baby stays awake.
 It takes just seconds!
-Since a frenulum specialist is a dentist, a good chunk of the tie revision may be covered by dental insurance.
+Since a frenulum specialist is a dentist, dental insurance may cover a large portion of the tie revision.

 Oral Ties Next Steps